FROeHlyEisvogel/Smart-ClimaSens/README.md

 All you have to do to build this sensor is connecting modules together.
 No programming knowledge, no electronic knowledge and no linux knowledge is needed.
-Each step is describes in words, pictures or drawings if needed.
+Each step is described in words, pictures or drawings if needed.

 ### Small size